 Three of my best girlfriends and I had been talking about travelling to Scotland together for YEARS.
 And then the stars aligned and we went on a fantastic girls’ trip around Scotland, London, Paris and Barcelona in May/June of this year.
 I am so grateful we had that opportunity together.
 Scotland is my happy place so it’s always a favourite part of a trip, and there were so many great things about this trip.

-(One day I will write about why my heart had to click back into place to begin with (though I did briefly mention it here), but that involves a lot of kleenex and I enjoying my holiday way too much.)
+(One day I will write about why my heart had to click back into place to begin with (though I did briefly mention it here), but that involves a lot of tissue and I’m enjoying my holiday way too much.)

 Being Given a Chance